umpolungfish/noseeum/README.md

 ## OVERVIEW

-`noseeum`
-+ is a modular offensive security framework designed for executing Unicode-based attacks
+`noseeum` is a modular offensive security framework designed for executing Unicode-based attacks

-+ allows the user to encode their payload in the same/similar fashion as exhibited in the "GlassWorm" malware of late 2025
+`noseeum` allows the user to encode their payload in the same/similar fashion as exhibited in the "GlassWorm" malware of late 2025

-+ consolidates a range of advanced obfuscation and exploitation techniques into a single, extensible command-line interface
+`noseeum` consolidates a range of advanced obfuscation and exploitation techniques into a single, extensible command-line interface

 **Primary Function:** Execute Unicode smuggling attacks including Trojan Source, homoglyph substitution, and invisible character encoding to hide malicious code in plain sight.